aws-samples/eks-workshop-v2/website/docs/gitops/controlplanes/crossplane/compositions.md

 Once you’ve configured Crossplane with the details of your new XR you can either create one directly, or use a claim.
 Typically only the folks responsible for configuring Crossplane (often a platform or SRE team) have permission to create XRs directly.
 Everyone else manages XRs via a lightweight proxy resource called a Composite Resource Claim (or claim for short).

-On this claim the developer only needs to specify a default database name, size, and location to store the credentials to connecto the database.
+On this claim the developer only needs to specify a default database name, size, and location to store the credentials to connect to the database.

 ```file
 crossplane/compositions/claim.yaml